BofA reports first quarterly loss since 2011 on lofty legal bill

-Bank of America Corp (BAC.N) reported an unexpected first-quarter loss on Wednesday after it took a $6 billion (3 billion pounds) charge to cover litigation expenses, a figure that far exceeded the legal settlements the No. 2 U.S. bank has announced recently.
+Bank of America Corp reported an unexpected first-quarter loss on Wednesday after it took a $6 billion charge to cover litigation expenses, a figure that far exceeded the legal settlements the No. 2 U.S. bank has announced recently.

 Revenue improved in many of the bank's major businesses, but the results were overshadowed by its bigger-than-expected legal costs.
 The bank had previously said that a settlement would cut into its earnings by $3.7 billion before taxes.